- What is Kiosk mode?

 Survey access with employee number and first name

 Employees log into the survey using their first name and employee number.
 The employee number/ID needs to be present on the employee records uploaded to Peakon for this option to work.
 Using this option also requires that employees are familiar with their employee number/ID as it's required to log into the survey.

 Survey access with one-time kiosk codes

 Unique one-time codes are generated for each new survey round.
 As the one-time codes change for each new survey round, they will need to be distributed to employees whenever a new survey round opens.

-Reusable employee codes do not change and can be reused by employees to log into each new survey round.
-Reusable employee codes are downloaded from the employee records page making these useful option in instances where local admins are responsible for administering employee records as they can then also distribute the reusable employee codes.
+Reusable kiosk codes do not change and can be reused by employees to log into each new survey round.
+Reusable kiosk codes are downloaded from the employee records page making these a useful option in instances where local admins are responsible for administering employee records, as they can then also distribute the reusable kiosk codes.